About Us

 Nature Walk

 For those interested in nature study or just wanting to take a walk, a mown path provides an opportunity to explore the fields and edges of the designated conservation land surrounding the nursery and the Cathance River.
-In mid-summer one may find the less common Plantathera lacera or Smilax herbacea hiding amongst the grasses, and much more likely the ubiquitous yet attractive non-natives Trifolium pratense, Ranunculus acris, and Chrysanthemum leucanthemum.
-Bluebirds, bobolinks, tree and barn swallows, and a nesting pair of bald eagles are species of birds often seen utilizing and nesting in or around the fields.
-From here the very adventurous may make their way onto the abandoned railroad bed and walk along and through the middle of the wetland and riparian areas adjoining the river where a whole other mix of native plants occurs and may be viewed up close – Eupatorium, Lobelia, Lysimachia, and Lilium canadense to name a few.
+Bluebirds, bobolinks, tree and barn swallows, and a nesting pair of bald eagles are often seen utilizing and nesting in or around the fields.
+From here the adventurous may make their way onto the abandoned railroad bed and walk along and through the middle of the wetland and riparian areas adjoining the river where a whole other mix of native plant and animal species can be found.